 This includes areas you probably never considered, like electrical outlet and switch boxes, dryer and bathroom vents, plumbing pipes and the framing above foundation walls.
 Stopping these leaks with caulk or spray foam reduces heat loss (and cold gain) throughout the house.

 While storm windows aren't ideal for every house and budget, they are a relatively inexpensive way to help keep the cold out (relative to new windows, that is).
 Storms don't appreciably increase the R-value of windows, but they do provide a buffer against cold wind, and they slow the loss of heat through the glass and air gaps in the regular windows.

-6. Stop-up the chimney.
+6. Stop up the chimney.

-Chimneys with old fashioned iron damper suck.
+Chimneys with old fashioned iron dampers suck.
 Literally.
 They usher warm air out and cold air in, 24 hours a day.
 You can effectively seal a fireplace chimney with a quality flue-top damper or a balloon-type plug.